francescobonesi/gamma-platform/ReadMe.md

 to clean and remove containers and network created by docker-compose.

+## Note on responsibility of component

+* load balancer: access and OAuth2 token check
+* PEC API service: integrate with PEC system
+* Async API service: manage requests for firma and conservazione and keep track of status of requests
+* Firma Job: integrate with Firma system
+* Conservazione Job: integrate with Conservazione system

 ## Note on storage

 In MariaDB database, requested messages and responses status update will be stored.

 A relational db has been used but can be replaced by other types of database.

+## Note on ELK stack

+All microservices produce logs in console and in a separate file.

+The latter contains ELK compliant logs, using logback.

+## Note on scaling

+APIs and job are decoupled so that can be scaled independently.

+The two jobs are separated for the same reason.
+Firma and Conservazione can be very different operations and also the scaling model can be different.

 ## What if we were in AWS world